-In ancient times it began as a Celtic village, then later it became a Roman castrum called Argentoratus.
-The name, etymologically, means 'Passing on the Water' or, rather, 'a place where one passes water.
-Julius Caesar made it a deeply romanicized city, as demonstrated by many archaeological finds.
+In ancient times Strasbourg began life as a Celtic village, then later it became a Roman castrum called Argentoratus.
+This name, etymologically, means 'Passing on the Water' or, rather, 'a place where one passes water'.

 Over the centuries, Strasbourg became an important place of waterway passage for navigation on the Rhine and a key point for river trade within a radius of ten miles; in fact, Charlemagne, in 775, authorized the city to trade throughout the Empire.